 Above all, we spent more in Dubai in a week than we spent in most places.
 Double what we paid for a week in NYC, and our hotel was free!
 Dubai is by far the most expensive place we have ever been to by a long shot.

 The trip to Dubai was centered around our trip to South Africa.
 We flew on Emirate Airlines and connected through Dubai, so it only made sense to spend a week in Dubai on the route.
 Mostly, this made the flights to Dubai free.
 We will end up in Dubai again due to this reason.
 It’s a great way to break up long haul flights.
 However, we will only spend a day or two at most on our next connection.
 Almost all airlines offer these multi-trip flights where you can stop off in the airline’s hub.
-If you are not familiar with multi-trip booking, shoot me a note, and I’ll explain it to you.
+If you are not familiar with multi-city flight booking, read this:

 People rave about public transportation.
 Having friends that live in Dubai, we had a private chauffeur most of the time so getting around was not a challenge.
 We only used taxis a couple of times.
 Taxis are abundant and expensive mostly due to traffic so try the metro rail instead.